vigetlabs/craft-profile/README.md

--w|--workers|How much concurrency (how many workers) -t|--timeout|How long to wait before bailing on a request -d|--delay|How long to wait before initiating subsequent requests -v|--verbose|Output additional information while running -o|--output|File to write output to, if not specified the program output will be displayed in the terminal -c|--config|Relative path to JSON config file (will override the above flags)
+-w|--workers|How much concurrency (how many workers) -t|--timeout|How long to wait before bailing on a request -d|--delay|How long to wait before initiating subsequent requests -o|--output|File to write output to, if not specified the program output will be displayed in the terminal -c|--config|Relative path to JSON config file (will override the above flags)
+ |--verbose|Output additional information while running

 This program also accepts a JSON config file on stdin and will output to the specified file if the program's output is redirected.